Inspiring Story About Practicing Without Practice (Effort).

 All this time I had literally done everything “right”.

-I had focused, I had persisted, I had been diligent, I had been disciplined, positive, consistent, I had practiced it very slowly and I had very gradually build it up with my metronome to my max speed.
+I had focused, I had persisted, I had been diligent, I had been disciplined, positive, consistent, I had practiced it very slowly and I had very gradually built it up with my metronome to my max speed.

 Stuck forever at 160bpm

 And that max speed, to my dismay: was 160bpm, and no matter how hard I tried, I could not get it past 160bpm without it sounding like a complete mess of wrong string hits and uncoordinated hands.
-After a year and half, I was still 48bpm short of Steve’s blistering tempo.
+After a year and a half, I was still 48bpm short of Steve’s blistering tempo.